 The solution?
 Process and measurement.
 Leaks are inevitable, but they are easy to fix when you have a system to watch – before a drip becomes a flood.

 The sales team for b2b SaaS companies is an evolving beast.
-In a role, I ran marketing for a Field Service Software startup.
-Over the course of 18 months, our sales team went through this evolution:
+In a previous role, I ran marketing for a Field Service Software startup.
+As we grew from a $20 million to $110 million valuation, our sales team went through this evolution:

 - 4 AEs and 0 SDRs